SolaceDev/solace-dev-codelabs/markdown/solace-js-mqtt-pg/solace-js-mqtt-pg.md

 Duration: 0:03:00

+In this codelab you're going to learn how to build and manage the tech stack shown by the architecture diagram below:

 ![Architecture Diagram](img/solace-js-mqtt-pg.png)

+### Wordy foreword

+Hi there CodeLab developer,

+My name is Andrew Roberts and I'm a systems engineer at Solace.
+I'm going to be the person behind the casually worded technical guide, okay?

 My personal strategy for beating [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis#Software_development) goes something like this: default to using well-vetted open source protocols, languages, and frameworks, and whenever possible, leverage free tier SaaS products.
-After picking the tools for the job, configure an event mesh using Solace's PubSub+ Event Brokers and plug the tools into it.
-Since both the event mesh and each one of its nodes (the tools) are scalable, you get to tinker with app specific business logic knowing that what you’re building is scalable.
+After picking the tools for my job, I configure an event mesh using Solace's PubSub+ Event Brokers and plug the tools into it.
+Since both the event mesh and each one of its nodes (the tools) are scalable, I get to tinker with app specific business logic knowing that what I'm building can scale if I need it to.

-In this CodeLab, I’m going to walk through how to setup one of my favorite tech stacks: Solace PubSub+, JavaScript, MQTT, and PostgreSQL.
+In this CodeLab, I’m going to put my personal strategy into action and walk through how to setup one of my favorite tech stacks: Solace PubSub+, JavaScript, MQTT, and PostgreSQL.
 This tech stack can be extended to support a wide range of use cases, ranging from systems programming to event-driven frontends.
 This CodeLab will implement a contrived user registration event flow, but don’t pay attention to the event payloads.
 The more important takeaways of this CodeLab are learning how to connect the services together and working with the MQTT and Postgres clients.

+**I hope you enjoy the CodeLab, and please do let us know on our community site if there's a topic you'd like covered.**

 ## What You'll Learn